VIII. Process for Respondents to Respond to the Three Forms of Complaint

 A. General Complaint

-ii.
-Following the initial meeting, the respondent has an opportunity to submit a written statement to the COD.
-If the respondent chooses to submit a statement, it must be submitted to the OSCCS within three business days of the initial meeting with OSCCS.
+1. Following the initial meeting, the respondent has an opportunity to submit a written statement to the COD.
+If the respondent chooses to submit a statement, it must be submitted to OSCCS within three business days of the initial meeting with OSCCS.
 The respondent may waive the right to this three-day period to request expedited COD action.
-The waiver must be submitted in writing to the OSCCS.
-If an Investigation is conducted, the respondent can submit the written statement within three business days after the Investigation is completed.
+The waiver must be submitted in writing to OSCCS.
+If an investigation is conducted, the respondent can submit the written statement within three business days after receiving the investigative report.
+In certain time-sensitive circumstances, subject to the COD Chair’s discretion, the COD/OSCCS may alter the procedures for a written statement, including omission of the statement opportunity or changing the length of time a respondent has to submit a statement.

-v.
-Following the completion of an Investigation, if any, and submission of a written response by the respondent or the deadline to submit a response elapsing without a statement being submitted, the case will be reviewed by the Chair to determine which method will be used to resolve the case as described in Section VIII.
+2. Following the completion of an investigation, if any, and submission of a written response by the respondent or the deadline to submit a response elapsing without a statement being submitted, the case will be reviewed by the Chair to determine which method will be used to resolve the case as described in Section VIII.

 vi.
 In all cases that progress to a COD hearing or sanctioning panel, unless the Chair provides an exception, the respondent’s academic transcript will not be released either to the respondent or to any third party pending the resolution of the complaint.